 One of the top reasons the CAFCASS in the UK may recommend a No Contact Order is if the child would be at risk of physical or emotional harm.
 This can be from any person in the household, including a parent or step-parent, who risks the child’s wellbeing.

 The contact order UK would protect the child from any potential danger by removing that person from their life until it is safe for them to be reintroduced.

 CAFCASS also considers whether other family members or support networks can provide the child with the necessary support and protection should the contact order UK come into effect.

 CAFCASS must also consider whether the child has a good relationship with the person posing a risk.
 If so, contact orders can be made for indirect contacts, such as through email or letters, instead of face-to-face contact.

-Contact order UK also includes the right for the child to be able to continue contact with extend family members who are not consider a threat.
+Contact order UK also includes the right for the child to be able to continue contact with extended family members who are not considered a threat.

 The contact orders in the UK provide protection and support for the child and can make a huge difference in their life.

 When deciding about contact orders in the UK, the CAFCASS will consider whether or not there is evidence of parental neglect or abusive behavior.
 This can include physical, emotional, or sexual abuse, as well as psychological abuse or neglect.

 Suppose there is evidence that a parent has neglected or abused the child in any way.
 In that case, CAFCASS may recommend a no-contact order.